openstack/glance-specs/specs/2023.2/approved/glance/new-location-info-apis.rst

 In the old location API, the consumers (nova, cinder) registered the location in glance and the checksum, hash etc values weren't calculated.
-After the consumers adapt to the new location API, providing the ``do_secure_hash`` parameter in the new location ADD API, glance will read the image and calculate the hash which will take significantly more time compared to the same operation being performed in the old location ADD API.
+After the consumers adapt to the new location API, and the ``do_secure_hash`` config parameter is ``True`` (default), glance will read the image and calculate the hash in the background.
+The hash calculation will be a long running task so it will consume resources, however, this won't affect the operation requested by nova or cinder as the image will transition to ``active`` state even when the hash calculation is ongoing.

 The performance downside will result in creation of more secure images and the impact needs to be conveyed to the operators/end users with documentation and releasenotes.
-Also if we plan to make the value of ``do_secure_hash`` configurable on the consumer side, we will add suitable help text to convey the performance and security impact of enabling/disabling this option.
+Since ``do_secure_hash`` will be a configurable parameter on glance side, we will add suitable help text to convey the performance and security impact of enabling/disabling this option.

 Other deployer impact
 ---------------------